data-fair/data-fair/doc/pages/user-guide-backoffice/enrichment-en.md

 ---

 Enrichment allows you to import columns from a reference base.
-It is possible to cross-reference its data with data from open data such as the SIRENE database, INSEE data, the cadastre or the BAN.
+It is possible to cross-reference its data with data from open&nbsp;data such as the SIRENE database, INSEE data, the cadastre or the BAN.

 * The **SIRENE** database brings together economic and legal information from more than 28 million french business establishments, including more than 11 million active establishments.